authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 (Note to WG, add link to BIMI SVG document)

-Affix BIMI status to Authentication Results header field {#bimi-results}
+Affix BIMI Status to Authentication Results Header Field {#bimi-results}
 ----------------------------------

 Upon completion of Assertion Record Discovery, Indicator Discovery, and Indicator Validation, an MTA SHOULD affix the result in the Authentication-Results header using the following syntax, with the following key=value pairs: